terraform-viettelidc/terraform-provider-vcloud/website/docs/d/catalog_media.html.markdown

 -> NOTE: downloading of media items can take unexpectedly long amounts of time for large items.
 The ability of downloading media items is supplied here to solve a specific problem, i.e. saving small files in the VCLOUD as help to other workflows.
-For example, you could save into a media item an HCL file used to configure the VCD, the file `terraform.tfstate`, planning documents, an image of the deployment topology, and so on.
+For example, you could save into a media item an HCL file used to configure the VCLOUD, the file `terraform.tfstate`, planning documents, an image of the deployment topology, and so on.

 ## Attribute reference